HomeTraditionalJapanese

 Japanese Ideas for Fall

-Seared Tuna with Mango Salsan is a Mexican main course.
-This recipe makes 2 servings with 582 calories, 43g of protein, and 23g of fat each.
-For $7.94 per serving, this recipe covers 43% of your daily requirements of vitamins and minerals.
-Head to the store and pick up onion, mangos, brown sugar, and a few other things to make it today.
-1 person found this recipe to be tasty and satisfying.
-It is brought to you by Foodnetwork.
-From preparation to the plate, this recipe takes about 1 hour.
-It is a good option if you're following a gluten free, dairy free, and pescatarian diet.
-With a spoonacular score of 87%, this dish is awesome.
-Similar recipes include Seared Tuna With Japanese Salsa, Seared Tuna with Japanese Salsa, and Seared Tuna With Tropical Salsa.
+If you want to add more Southern recipes to your collection, Easy Japanese-Style Vegan Collard Greens might be a recipe you should try.
+This side dish has 94 calories, 1g of protein, and 9g of fat per serving.
+For 54 cents per serving, this recipe covers 9% of your daily requirements of vitamins and minerals.
+This recipe serves 6.
+6 people have tried and liked this recipe.
+Head to the store and pick up collard greens, mirin, asian sesame oil, and a few other things to make it today.
+From preparation to the plate, this recipe takes about 15 minutes.
+It is brought to you by Allrecipes.
+It is a good option if you're following a gluten free, dairy free, lacto ovo vegetarian, and vegan diet.
+With a spoonacular score of 93%, this dish is spectacular.
+Similar recipes include Collard Greens With Bacon, Gluten Free & Flour-Less Bread with Collard Greens, and Collard greens with white beans and sausage.

 Videos for Making Different Japanese Style Fall Food